mrikasper/paper-advances-in-spiral-fmri/Manuscript.md

 brain function non-invasively, owing to its favorable spatiotemporal resolution regime with appealing functional sensitivity.
 Within this regime, specific research questions require different trade-offs between spatial and temporal resolution.
-On the one hand, ultra-high spatial resolution fMRI at sub-millimeter voxel size successfully targets smaller organizational structures of the brain, such as cortical laminae (Fracasso et al., 2016; Huber et al., 2017a; Kashyap et al., 2018; Kok et al., 2016; Lawrence et al., 2018; Martino et al., 2015; Muckli et al., 2015; Siero et al., 2011) and columns (Cheng et al., 2001; Feinberg et al., 2018; Yacoub et al., 2008), or subcortical nuclei, but requires compromises on coverage (FOV) or temporal bandwidth, i.e., volume repetition time (TR).
-On the other hand, fast sequences with TRs on the order of 0.5 seconds and below are important for advanced analysis approaches, e.g., to adequately sample physiological fluctuations (Lewis et al., 2016; Smith et al., 2013; Uğurbil et al., 2013), at the expense of lowering spatial resolution (2–4 mm).
+On the one hand, ultra-high spatial resolution fMRI (with sub-millimeter voxel size) successfully targets smaller organizational structures of the brain, such as cortical laminae (Fracasso et al., 2016; Huber et al., 2017a; Kashyap et al., 2018; Kok et al., 2016; Lawrence et al., 2018;
+Martino et al., 2015; Muckli et al., 2015; Siero et al., 2011) and columns (Cheng et al., 2001; Feinberg et al., 2018; Yacoub et al., 2008).
+For subcortical sites, due to the limited signal-to-noise ratio (SNR), high-resolution (1-1.5 mm) fMRI is more prevalent (but see (Wang et al., 2020)) to characterize, for example, the superior (Savjani et al., 2018; Singh et al., 2018) and inferior colliculi (De Martino et al., 2013; Sitek et al., 2019), as well as the subthalamic nucleus (de Hollander et al., 2017) and midbrain (D’Ardenne et al., 2008).
+However, both high and ultra-high spatial resolution fMRI require compromises on field of view (FOV) coverage or temporal bandwidth, i.e., volume repetition time (TR).
+On the other hand, fast sequences with TRs on the order of 0.5 seconds and below are important for advanced analysis approaches, for example, to adequately sample physiological fluctuations (Lewis et al., 2016; Smith et al., 2013; Uğurbil et al., 2013), at the expense of lowering spatial resolution (2–4 mm).

 One means to simultaneously advance the spatial and temporal resolution boundaries of fMRI is to maximize acquisition efficiency, i.e., sampled k-space